aaronkrogers/Homelab/Arch-Install.md

 ## Boot from the Arch Linux ISO
 ### Partition the Disks
 Use fdisk -l to list the system's disks.
-In this case I will be installed Archlinux on /dev/sda.
+In this case it will be installed on /dev/sda.
 Be sure to replace /dev/sda with the correct disk in all commands in which it appears.
 ```console
 root@archiso ~ # fdisk -l
 Disk /dev/sda: 32 GiB, 34359738368 bytes, 67108864 sectors